TGDivy/TGDivy/README.md

 ## 💬🌞

-> Through selfless service, you will always be fruitful and find the fulfillment of your desires. ~ Bhagavad Gita
+> There are two things a person should never be angry at, what they can help, and what they cannot. ~ Plato

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )